Luxor001/id3king/README.md

 * Clone the repo (or simply download the provided .zip file).
 * Do a 'npm install' in the root directory to download all required dependencies.
+* Import the [Database](id3king.sql) into a MySQL compatible RDBMS.
+* Modify the [Configuration File](backend/config.json) to set database credentials and security options.
 * Start the server with 'node index' and the connect to http://localhost:8081.

 ## Author